I’m Nicole Negowetti, founder of Food For Us.

 My path has moved through law, policy, teaching, community organizing, and regenerative inquiry.
-Early in my career, I was a practitioner-scholar teaching food law and policy at Valparaiso University School of Law, Harvard Law School, and Tufts University’s Friedman School of Nutrition Science and Policy.
+I have taught food law and policy at Valparaiso University School of Law, Harvard Law School, and Tufts University’s Friedman School of Nutrition Science and Policy.
 I co-founded the Northwest Indiana Food Council and later launched the Sustainable Sourcing Initiative at the Plant Based Foods Institute, convening farmers, food companies, and local leaders around questions of soil health, responsibility, and shared impact.

-Across these roles, the lesson that kept emerging is that food is never just food.
+Across these roles, I learned that food is never just food.

 It is where health, ecology, labor, identity, power, and belonging meet.
 It is where institutional failures become tangible, and where communities can rediscover their capacity to repair, regenerate, and reimagine life together.